 atrazine, honduras, inhalation exposure, iowa, pesticide, take-home exposure

 Copyright 2010 Matthew Joiner Lozier

 Lozier, Matthew Joiner.
-"Determinants of Atrazine contamination in Iowa homes and occupational exposure in Central America." dissertation, University of Iowa, 2010.
+"Determinants of Atrazine contamination in Iowa homes and occupational exposure in Central America."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.